 Number of Partners

 Age of Firm in Years

 Proportionate Size of Clients

 Discounts for lack of marketability and for lack of control are represented in the formulas.

 This unique method has been run through the gauntlet of mergers, acquisitions, probate, divorce settlements, partner disputes, tax audits, cival lawsuits, and dissolutions.

 Duration.
 One or two weeks from receipt of materials and fee.

 Deliverable.
 PDF of adjusted financial data and applied formulas, as well as actual Excel spreadsheet to run scenarios or updates on your own.
 Verbal explanation post delivery for up to two hours.

 Participation Requirements.
-A principal or someone from finance gathers materials for roughly two hours.
+A principal or controller from finance gathers materials for roughly two hours.

 Payment Terms.
 Prepaid and non-refundable, sent with the materials we'll request.